University of Waterloo: Housing and student facilities

-The Student Life Centre is the centre of student governance and student directed social, cultural, entertainment and recreational activities, open seven days a week, year-round.
-The Student Life Centre contains the offices of a number of student organizations, including the Waterloo Undergraduate Student Association (WUSA), Student Housing Office, a number of retail and food services, and a variety of club space and study rooms.
+The Student Life Centre is the centre of student governance.
 In 2017 ground broke on a joint 63,000 square foot expansion of the Student Life Centre and Physical Activities Complex.
 Built to the west of Burt Matthews Hall Green the expansion will connect all three floors with the Red North corner of the PAC providing social, fitness, study, multi-faith, dining, and bookable spaces for students.
-The project was initially projected to complete in Fall 2018; although has not been completed as of 2021.
+The project was initially projected to complete in Fall 2018; and was completed in September 2021.